Data Center Redundancy and Uptime

 Running a data center is a tricky business.
-Operational controls and efficiences are paramount.
-From the customer perspective though, the key word is: uptime.
-While the day to day operations are important, its the operations that result in maintaining customer uptime as the most critical.
+Operational controls and efficiencies are a tremendous deal, but from the customer perspective, the key word is uptime.
+While a data center’s day to day operations are important, it’s the operations that result in maintaining customer uptime that are the most critical.

-Because of the expense, most data centers choose to build to Tier III, or close to it.
+However, because of the expense that is required to achieve that uptime level, most data centers choose to build to Tier III, or close to it.
 They sacrifice some of the inherent redundancies for operational and capital cost.

 One major aspect of data center redundancy is in the cooling systems.
-Most data centers employ multple CRAC (Computer Room Air Conditioner) units to keep the data center area cool.
+Most data centers employ multiple CRAC (Computer Room Air Conditioner) units to keep the data center area cool.
 Generally, an extra unit is installed such that failure of any single unit will go unnoticed to the end user.
-This is generally known as an N+1 setup, meaning N is the number of units needed to operate, and +1 denotes an extra unit is running as a backup.
+This is generally known as an N+1 setup, where ‘N’ is the number of units needed to operate, and ‘+1’ denotes an extra unit that is running as a backup.

 While this design is sound, the CRAC units are not the only part of the entire cooling system that is critical.
 The CRAC units themselves must be serviced by another piece of the HVAC chain, be it a refrigerant based system or a chilled water based system.
 Thus, there should also be some redundancy in those servicing systems as well.